ikosmidis/cranly/README.md

 ### Collaboration and package directives networks in CRAN

-The first step in the workflow **cranly** sets is to try and “clean-up” the package and author names in the data frame that results from a call to `tools::CRAN_package_db()`
+The first step in the **cranly** workflow is to try and “clean-up” the package and author names in the data frame that results from a call to `tools::CRAN_package_db()`

 ``` r
 p_db <- tools::CRAN_package_db()